j5inc/week8/README.md

 The salesperson page was vulnerable because in the URL there is the id parameter, which when passed a single quote, returns "Database query failed.".
 That tells me it is susceptible to an SQL Injection attack.
 Example: https://104.198.208.81/blue/public/staff/salespeople/show.php?id' OR SLEEP(100)=0--'

-I went ahead and did a capture of the denail of service attack above.
-If a database accepted this command, an attack could render it useless until the problem was resolved.
+Below is a capture of the denail of service attack.
+If a database accepts a SLEEP command, an attacker could render it useless until the problem was resolved.

 ![](./screenshots/sqli.gif)